-Although there are many obstacles to rapid recovery for the real estate and construction sectors, at the moment a stabilization of the market is observed, along with an increase in the activity of banks in mortgage lending.
+Although there are numerous hurdles to be overcome before rapid recovery in the property development and construction sectors may take place, currently certain stabilization of the market is noticed in addition to an increased activity of banks in terms of mortgage lending.

-The Company is exposed to a risk of lower real estate prices from the time it incurs any expenses related to their construction to the moment of their sale.
-The Company aims to mitigate that risk by incurring construction expenses (including purchase of land plots) only when there is actual market demand for the specific properties to be built and offered for sale.
+The Company is exposed to a risk of decreasing real estate prices beginning from the time it incurs any expenses related to their construction until the moment of their sale.
+The Company aims to mitigate that risk by incurring construction expenses (including the purchase of land plots) only when there is actual market demand for the specific properties to be built and offered for sale.

 - Risk of changes in other prices related to the construction.
 Most of the prices of materials and services related to construction are changing in the same direction with the change in prices of "output products" - real estate.
-This is because on them the greatest impact is demand from contractors in the local market.
+This is because demand from contractors in the local market has the greatest impact on them.
 One major exception to this rule is the price of steel.
-It affects much more than world prices rather than local factors.
-For that reason it could be lead to a situation in which steel prices are rising while output prices are not changed or decreased.
+It is affected much more by world prices rather than local factors.
+Because of that reason, a situation could arise in which steel prices are rising while output prices are not changed or decrease.
 Bulgarian economy in recent years shows an increasingly strong correlation with the EU economies.
-In particular, the global financial and economic crises affect almost equally and simultaneously (with a difference of several months) the global property markets and the market in Bulgaria.
+In particular, the global financial and economic crisis affects almost equally and simultaneously (with a difference of several months) the global property markets and the market in Bulgaria.
 We expect prices of construction materials and services to run in parallel with the percentage movement of property prices.

 (-) Risks associated with increased competition.

-Following the significant growth of the Bulgarian property market in recent years before the global financial crisis in the sector have entered many new players, including many foreign investors.
-As a result, we have witnessed increasing competition among construction companies, real estate companies with special investment purpose, commercial banks, individuals and others.
-This reflects the investment costs of the Company and may reduce the attractiveness of investments in securities of Intercapital Property Development ADSIC.
+Following the significant growth of the Bulgarian property market in recent years before the global financial crisis, many new players, including many foreign investors have entered the sector.
+As a result, we have witnessed increasing competition among construction companies, real estate agencies, companies with special investment purpose, commercial banks, individuals and others.
+This affects the investment costs of the Company and may reduce the attractiveness of investments in securities of Intercapital Property Development ADSIC.

 As a result of the current global financial situation, development of the real estate market has made a significant change that began during the last months of 2008.

-During 2009 and till the middle of 2010, this trend has strengthened because of continuing restrictions on funding for both sides - investors and buyers.
+During 2009, and up to the middle of 2010 this trend has strengthened because of continuing restrictions on funding for both sides - investors and buyers.
 A significant number of projects dropped due to financial crisis, most of them in the capital.
 The global slowdown in the real estate sector carried over its negative impact on Bulgaria.
 One trend is the withdrawal of higher risk foreign investors from the Bulgarian market and the introduction of more conservative German and Austrian companies and funds.

-In the current conditions of timid and slow recovery from the economic crisis and of increased competition, the Company is looking to find still undervalued sectors or market niches where it could achieve a profitability that is higher than the sector average.
-In addition the Company is adding other value added services to its clients including the possibility of a delayed payment up to 5 years.
+In the current conditions of timid and slow recovery from the economic crisis and increased competition, the Company is looking to find still undervalued sectors or market niches where it could achieve profitability that is higher than the sector average.
+In addition the Company is adding other value added services to its clients including the possibility of a delayed payment for a period of more than 5 years.